sj19940817/health/README.md

 A React Native package to interact with Apple HealthKit for iOS.
 Maintained with ❤️ by [AE Studio](https://ae.studio).

 This package allows access to health & fitness data exposed by Apple Healthkit.
-You can see the methods available [here](https://github.com/agencyenterprise/react-native-health#documentation).
+You can see the methods available.

 If you are looking for a more robust solution providing normalized data, insights and recommendations based on user's biometric data, data from multiple sources (Fitbit, Oura), or a hosted solution, please check out the [Point SDK](https://www.areyouonpoint.co/) developed by our frens.